 Evenings: Your evenings are free except on some days you have to go into the hospital during surgery observations.
 If you are in Galle once a week we organise a free yoga class for all.
 We also have a monthly paddy field bike tour in Galle.

 Living Arrangements for Medical Volunteers:

-If you need accommodation upgrades such as air-conditioned rooms we can provide this if you let us know in advance.
+If you need accommodation upgrades such as private rooms or air conditioning we can provide this if you let us know in advance.
 There will be an extra charge for this.

 Why Volunteers Love Us!

 ‘My experience in India was absolutely fantastic.
 Having never done anything like this before, Volunteering Journeys made sure I settled in well and supported me throughout my time.
 Being placed with an amazing family gave me the chance to experience Indian culture first hand.
 I was part of the Disabled Childcare Programs for two weeks.
 Although short, I felt the time I spent was so valuable for the children.
 If this is something that you are interested in I would 100% recommend it.
 The memories, friendships and experiences you will develop will be ones that you will never forget.’

 ‘The teaching experience was second to none.
 I was overwhelmed by the respect and politeness all the children have, which made it some much easier to work with them, even with the language barrier.
 The amazing thing about the schools I visited was that all the children are like little sponges, they absorb everything you say, teach and do!
 It’s quite outstanding how much they gain from just a small conversation in the playground or in the class room.

 So in general if you are questioning whether you want to volunteer and you don’t know what company to go with, it has the be Volunteering Journeys.
 You will be well looked after, gain an immense experience and make friends for life!!!’